 Unless you can change it back, of course.

 I should also mention that the cinematography is one of the film’s highlights, and while the fade transitions may take a bit of getting used to (maybe that’s just me), each scene is like a painting, or a perfect photograph.
-Take a look at these images, and you’ll have a good idea of what I’m talking about.

 I’m not exactly qualified to comment on the artistic or technical aspects of the film, but Dimensions looks great (with a budget of only £180,000, and shot in only 21 days, at that).
 I’d also give the same level of praise to its musical score, composed by Ant Neely.